-On 6 December 2017, the Company executed a 36 month £100 million multi-currency revolving credit facility with the Royal Bank of Scotland International Limited ("RBSI") as lead arranger.
+On 6 December 2017, the Company executed a 36 month £100 million multi-currency revolving credit facility ("RCF") with the Royal Bank of Scotland International Limited ("RBSI") as lead arranger.
+On 9 August 2018, the Company exercised a £50 million incremental accordion tranche of the RCF, with the same maturity date as the initial RCF.
+Subsequent to the year end, the facility was extended by a further £50 million and the maturity date extended by a year to 6 December 2021.
 The proceeds of the loan are to be used in or towards the making of investments in accordance with the Company's investment policy.
-Collateral for the loan is provided by a Senior VFN in the sum of £100 million issued by the Subsidiary to the Company.
+The loan is secured by, inter alia, a charge over the bank accounts of the Company, a charge over the shares in the Subsidiary held by the Company and a charge on the assets of the Subsidiary.
 Should the value of the underlying assets held in the Subsidiary fall below a certain level, further margin calls may be made by RBSI, however no margin calls were made during the year.
-Drawdowns of US\$30 million and US\$25 million were made during the year, equivalent to £39,647,046 at the dates of drawdown.
-The outstanding balance at 31 March 2018 was US\$55 million (£39,238,068).
 Interest on the loan was charged at a rate of LIBOR (or EURIBOR for any loan denominated in Euro) plus 2.1% per annum.
-Loan interest of £303,423 (2017: £Nil) has been incurred on the loan during the year.
-Upfront fees of £937,500 (including an annual commitment fee of £675,000) were payable on the loan, of which £97,425 has been recognised in the Statement of Comprehensive Income during the year.
+Loan interest of £2,713,261 (2018: £303,423) and upfront, facility and break fees of £459,396 (2018: £97,425) have been incurred on the loan during the year.